Affordable Housing for Mothers: A Key to Ending Poverty and Inequality in Europe

 Single mothers are among those hit hardest by the housing crisis.
 They face discrimination in rental markets, limited financial resources, and the constant risk of over-indebtedness.
 MMM highlights positive examples from across Europe, such as the French municipality of Ris-Orangis, that has introduced tailored housing and social support programmes for single parents — promising models that could inspire EU and national policies.

-MMM also warns that support measures must avoid creating additional barriers for vulnerable mothers.
+MMM also warns that support measures must avoid creating additional barriers for mothers in vulnerable situations.
 Restrictive debt management procedures, for instance, can leave families with little autonomy or financial control.
 Housing policies should therefore be designed with accessibility, simplicity, and dignity at their core, ensuring that mothers and families in need can fully benefit and rebuild their stability and independence.

 A Call for Integrated, Accessible Support Systems